jmatss/skitspel/README.md

     -n, --nocert         Specify if no TLS should be used.
     -p, --port <PORT>    The port number to listen on.
 ```
 One of the options `cert` or `nocert` must be specified.
-If `cert` is specified the server will use TLS when communicating with the clients. `nocert` indicates that no TLs should be used when communicating with the clients.
+If `cert` is specified the server will use TLS when communicating with the clients. `nocert` indicates that no TLS should be used when communicating with the clients.

 OBS!
 All connections from private/local IPv4 or IPv6 addresses will NOT use TLS even when `cert` is specified on the server.
 So in these cases the clients must make sure to connect without TLS (done by unchecking the `TLS` checkbox when connecting to the server).